This guide walks you through configuring AI Agents in your Hygraph project. For an overview of what AI Agents can do, see AI Agents overview.

 #Agent does not run

-- Confirm the agent status is active in AI Hub → Agents.
+- Confirm the agent is active in AI Hub > Agents.

-- Confirm the entry is moving through the exact workflow and workflow step where the agent is configured.
+- For workflow agents, confirm the entry is moving through the exact workflow and step where the agent is configured.

 - Verify that sufficient AI tokens remain in your billing period on the Billing page.

-- Confirm the workflow step order.
+- For workflow agents, check the step order.
 If the agent step runs before content is populated, it has nothing to process.

 #SEO report does not appear